q191201771/lalext/lal_website_english/brief_v0.36.7.md

 > - [refactor] fix all timeout related code
 > - [refactor] HEVC: expose all fields in hevc.Context
 > - [refactor] AVC: Expose sps struct fields in avc.Context
->Avc: Exposes the Sps struct field in avc.Context.
+> Avc: Exposes the Sps struct field in avc.Context.
-> The above is extracted from the ["lal changelog"](https://pengrl.com/lal/#/CHANGELOG) , you can get more details from the source document.
+> The above is extracted from the [lal changelog](https://pengrl.com/lal/#/CHANGELOG), you can get more details from the source document.

 ▦ Developers